ariadne-cps/website/content/installation.md

 #### macOS

 First, install Homebrew from http://brew.sh/.
+This operation will also ask to install the Command Line Developer Tools from the Apple Store.
+Such tools are also required to build the sources.

 The Homebrew packages required are: `cmake boost gtk cairo`, therefore issue